-WhatsApp for PC and Mac: WhatsApp Web’s desktop version
+WhatsApp for PC and Mac: How to use WhatsApp Web or the Desktop app

 The smartphone messenger, WhatsApp, is the most popular message-based app in the world, with over 1 billion users as of February 2016.
 The app with the little, green-and-white telephone symbol is a central part of daily communication for the majority of smartphone users today.
 It can be used to send messages, voice recordings, images, and videos, and it can even make phone calls over a network.
 So having the ability to use these practical functions on a PC or Mac too would certainly be very useful, especially in the workplace.
 Since the start of 2015, WhatsApp has also offered a web app that does just that - mirroring many of the functions offered by the world’s favorite messenger service.
 And now, the Facebook subsidiary has turned this into a desktop app for Windows and MacOS.